A Career in History: What do I do with a history major?

 What can I do with a History Major?

-Click on this to find out what some of the options you have as a History major for careers.
+Click to find out about some of the options you have as a History major for careers.

 Office of Career Development and Placement Assistance